ChristosGkovaris/OpenGL-Maze-Implementations/README.md

 - Dynamic Object Behavior: Includes periodic appearance of a "treasure" with randomized locations.

-## Assignment Breakdown
+## Instructions
-**Stage 1A: Basic 2D Maze**
-- Open a 750x750 window and render a 2D maze.
+- Open a 750x750 window and render a 2D maze (stage 1A).
-- Implement movement for a square character that remains centered on the grid paths.
+- Implement movement for a square character that remains centered on the grid paths (stage 1A).
-- Resolve GLFW key handling for smooth input processing.
+- Resolve GLFW key handling for smooth input processing (stage 1A).

-**Stage 1B: Transition to 3D**
-- Upgrade the environment to 3D rendering.
+- Upgrade the environment to 3D rendering (stage 1B).
-- Implement a 950x950 window and extend maze functionalities.
+- Implement a 950x950 window and extend maze functionalities (stage 1B).
-- Add camera perspective controls and synchronize with character movement.
+- Add camera perspective controls and synchronize with character movement (stage 1B).
-- Introduce a 3D model for the main character.
+- Introduce a 3D model for the main character (stage 1B).

-**Stage 1C: Advanced Features**
-- Incorporate dynamic object spawning for the "treasure" with texture mapping.
+- Incorporate dynamic object spawning for the "treasure" with texture mapping (stage 1C).
-- Extend camera functionalities with panning and zooming.
+- Extend camera functionalities with panning and zooming (stage 1C).
-- Introduce bonus features, such as additional object behaviors or advanced shaders.
+- Introduce bonus features, such as additional object behaviors or advanced shaders (stage 1C).

 ## Implementation Details